Genius6942/triangle/README.md

 ```ts
 import { Client } from "@haelp/teto/bun";
 ```
-> [!WARNING]
+> Warning:
-Bun currently segfaults when running the codec vm required for ribbon.
+> Bun currently segfaults when running the codec vm required for ribbon.
 This will not be fixed, the issue will only be resovled if a new bun version fixes this bug.
-For now, we recommend using 'esbuild' to run your code if you use typescript.
+For now, we recommend using 'esbuild' to compile/run your code if you use typescript.

 Node: